HL7NZ/nhi/input/pagecontent/createPatient.md

-### Add Patient Overview
+### Create Patient Overview

-An ‘Add Patient’ interaction is initiated by a user who needs to add a new identity record for a person to the Patient Index. <br />
+The ‘Create Patient’ interaction is initiated by a user who needs to create a new identity record for a person not found on the NHI. <br />
-The user has sourced the required identity information, and initiates an add request to create a patient identity record in the NHI.
+The user has sourced the required identity information, done a thorough search of the NHI, and initiates a request to create a new patient identity record in the NHI.

 **Expectations**
 * Prior to adding a new identity record to the NHI an authorised user must complete a thorough [search of the NHI](/matchPatient.html) to ensure the patient does not already exist.
 * Duplicate NHI records will not be checked upfront, but will create a task for a potential duplicate to be resolved.
-* If the Patient is found in the NHI, then an _update operation_ is required.
-If not found then a new identitiy record may be added, see below.
+* If the Patient is found in the NHI, then an _update operation_ is required (See use cases for available operations).
+If not found then a new identitiy record may be created.

 <div>
-{% include add-patient.svg %}
+{% include create-patient.svg %}
 </div>

-#### NHI FHIR Add Patient processing steps:
+#### NHI FHIR Create Patient processing steps:

-1. The user initiates creating a new Patient in the integrating application
+1. The user initiates creating a new patient in the integrating application
 2. The integrating application sends an HTTP POST request (a FHIR create) containing the Patient details E.g. Post\<Endpoint>/Patient
 3. The request is validated - ALT: Validation failure.
 OperationOutcome resource returned
 4. A Patient record is created and a Patient ID (nhi-id) is issued